-- Staffing/Resources Within the existing resources of the Planning Policy Section - Financial Within the existing resources of the Planning Policy Section - Legal In accordance with the Planning and Compulsory Purchase Act 2004 and associated provision - Corporate The Key Issues Paper addresses both the corporate Issues in identifying drivers of economic viability and forces for change in the environment - Risk Management Without the Core Strategy there will be a lack of an up to date Planning Policy Framework. - Environmental Environment issues have been identified in this paper - Crime and Disorder As well as being identified in the Designing out Crime SPD adopted in November 2009 this paper identifies crime and disorder issues affecting the District.
+• Staffing/Resources - Within the existing resources of the Planning Policy section.

-- Impact on Customers This will provide and opportunity for Customers to get involved with shaping the Core Strategy. - Equality and Diversity Equality and Diversity Issues have been addressed in the Key Issues Paper
+- Financial Within the existing resources of the planning Policy Section. - Legal In accordance with the Planning and Compulsory Purchase act 2004 and associated provisions. - Corporate The Key Issues Paper addresses both the corporate Issues in identifying drivers of economic viability and forces for change in the environment. - Risk Management Without the Core Strategy there will be a lack of an up to date Planning Policy Framework. - Environmental Environmental issues have been identified in this paper. - Crime and Disorder As well as being identified in the Crime and Disorder SPD (2009) this paper identifies crime and disorder issues affecting the District. - Impact on Customers This will provide an opportunity for customers to get involved with shaping the Core Strategy. - Equality and Diversity Equality and Diversity issues have been addressed in the Key Issues and Options Paper.